 Surface Water Monitoring Program

-ADEQ monitors Arkansas’s surface water in streams and lakes by collecting samples, which ADEQ’s Laboratory and Monitoring Services (the Lab) analyzes.
+DEQ monitors Arkansas’s surface water in streams and lakes by collecting samples, which DEQ’s Laboratory and Monitoring Services (the Lab) analyzes.
 Chemical, physical, and biological data derived from these samples are used for water quality assessments, designated use attainment decisions, and special projects such as total maximum daily loads (TMDLs) development and watershed characterization.

 Streams Monitoring Program

 Biological monitoring is an important component of assessing Arkansas’s waters.
 Often, water quality monitoring alone is not sufficient to determine whether aquatic life is being impaired.
 Conducting biological surveys is an effective way to determine how pollution from point and nonpoint sources affects ecosystems.
 Long term monitoring of chemical, physical, and biological data can help increase our knowledge of direct and indirect effects of natural and man-made stressors.

 Anthropogenic (human-made) disturbances do not always result in noticeable changes in water chemistry.
 But physical habitat alteration resulting from human activities can have far-reaching impacts on aquatic life.
 Changes in flow, increased scouring, retention of organic material, and decreased streambed diversity are a few examples of habitat alteration that have direct consequences for aquatic plants and animals.